blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Animate Dead (3rd)
 Casting time: 1 minute
 Range: Self
-Components: V, S, M(a drop of blood and pile of bones or corpse)
 Duration: Instantaneous
 You create an undead servant, either a skeleton from a pile of bones, or a zombie from a corpse.
 On your turn, you may use a bonus action to command any